 The Six Best Books On Starting A Business

-Starting a business isn’t often easy.
-At times, it can be challenging, frustrating, and confusing.
-But it can also be empowering, personally and financially rewarding, and freeing.
-A lot of your success will depend on your attitude and the way you approach a problem.
-Maintaining a positive attitude and an open mind is a great start in any endeavor, especially one that involves starting a business.
-A healthy dose of patience couldn’t hurt, either.
+Starting a business isn’t always straightforward.
+It can be challenging, frustrating, and overwhelming at times.
+Yet it can also prove empowering, personally fulfilling, financially rewarding, and liberating.
+Much of your success hinges on your mindset and how you tackle obstacles.
+Approaching any endeavor with a positive attitude and open mind gives you a solid foundation, especially when launching your own venture.
+Adding a healthy dose of patience to the mix certainly doesn’t hurt either.

 The Business Start-Up Kit (Steven D. Strauss)